 PP14.
-Welcoming the economic dialogue taking place in Libya and the region and UNSMIL’s role in support, calling on the Libyan authorities to work towards reunification of economic institutions, to restore vital infrastructure, to improve service delivery and improve the transparency and accountability of public institutions, further welcoming UNSMIL’s role in supporting an independent audit of the Central Bank, emphasising the importance of collaboration with international financial institutions, and expressing concern at the interference by armed groups in Libya’s sovereign institutions,
+Welcoming the economic dialogue taking place in Libya and the region and UNSMIL’s role in support, calling on the Libyan authorities to work towards reunification of economic institutions, to restore vital infrastructure, to improve service delivery and to improve the transparency and accountability of public institutions, further welcoming the completion of the independent audit of the Central Bank, emphasising the importance of collaboration with international financial institutions, and expressing concern at the interference by armed groups in Libya’s sovereign institutions,

 PP15.
-Recalling that Libya’s oil resources are for the benefit of all Libyans and need to remain under the exclusive control of the National Oil Corporation, condemning the forced shutdown of oil facilities and recalling that the Government of National Accord (GNA) retains sole oversight over Libya’s economic and financial institutions, with a responsibility to ensure the transparent, equitable and accountable management of revenue across the whole country,
+Recalling that Libya’s oil resources are for the benefit of all Libyans and need to remain under the exclusive control of the National Oil Corporation and recalling that the Government of Libya retains sole oversight over Libya’s economic and financial institutions, with a responsibility to ensure the transparent, equitable and accountable management of revenue across the whole country,

 PP16.
-Recalling the need for Member States to cease support to and official contact with parallel institutions outside of the Libyan Political Agreement (LPA), as stipulated therein,
+Calling on all Member States to cease support to and official contact with parallel institutions outside of the authority of the Government of Libya,

+PP16bis.
+Reaffirming its intention to ensure that assets frozen pursuant to paragraph 17 of resolution 1970 (2011) shall at a later stage be made available to and for the benefit of the Libyan people,

 PP17.
-Expressing grave concern at the deteriorating humanitarian situation in Libya, including deteriorating living standards and insufficient provision of basic services, and at the situation faced by migrants, refugees and internally displaced people, including their exposure to sexual and gender-based violence, and calling on the Libyan authorities to take steps towards the closing of detention centres and to alleviate urgently the suffering of all people in Libya by speeding up the delivery of public services to all parts of the country,
+Expressing grave concern at the deteriorating humanitarian situation in Libya, including deteriorating living standards and insufficient provision of basic services, and at the situation faced by migrants, refugees and internally displaced people, including their exposure to sexual and gender-based violence, and calling on the Libyan authorities to take steps towards the closing of migrant detention centres and to alleviate urgently the suffering of all people in Libya by speeding up the delivery of public services to all parts of the country,

 PP18.
-Urging all parties to implement the relevant resolutions on the Women, Peace and Security Agenda and to prevent and respond to sexual violence in conflict, and calling on the Libyan authorities to end impunity for sexual and gender-based violence crimes in line with relevant Security Council resolutions, including resolution 1325 (2000),
+Urging all parties to implement fully the relevant resolutions addressing the Women, Peace and Security Agenda and to prevent and respond to sexual violence in conflict, and calling on the Libyan authorities to end impunity for sexual and gender-based violence in line with all relevant Security Council resolutions, including resolution 1325 (2000),

 PP19.
 Recalling resolution 2510 (2020) which demanded that all parties to the conflict comply with their obligations under international humanitarian law,